Click on the Dance

 song.
 How's that for great support from a singer?.
 So be sure to

-get the version with "2000" in the title.
-You can order Ronnie Beard's CD
+get the version with "2000" in the title. |

-Minute Waltz (no relation to
+doc Minute Waltz (no relation to Chopin's music) is a

-Chopin's music) is a beginner waltz with a flowing pattern.
-I called it
+beginner waltz with a flowing pattern.
+I called it that because I knew my

-that because I knew my intermediate class would learn it in a minute.
-It
+intermediate class would learn it in a minute.
+It has a unique 3/4 turn

-has a unique 3/4 turn near the end.
-I would teach this to beginners, but not
+near the end.
+I would teach this to beginners, but not until they managed a

-until they managed a good number of other beginner dances.
-It could be
+good number of other beginner dances.
+It could be the first waltz line

-spin.
-This line dance is a very popular in Europe.
-It is often used
+dance is a very popular in Europe.
+It is often used in competitions. |

 Moon